SSL_shutdown - shut down a TLS/SSL connection

 The following return values can occur:

-The shutdown is not yet finished.
-Call SSL_shutdown() for a second time, if a bidirectional shutdown shall be performed.
+The shutdown is not yet finished: the close_notify was sent but the peer did not send it back yet.
+Call SSL_read() to do a bidirectional shutdown.
 The output of SSL_get_error(3) may be misleading, as an erroneous SSL_ERROR_SYSCALL may be flagged even though no error occurred.